bnmnetp/CS130/syllabus.md

 Text Book
 =========

-I am writing a set of class notes/text book material for this course.
-It will be provided for you on the class web site.
+I have written a set of class notes and exercise in the form of an online textbook.
+You can find a link to the textbook on the course page.

 Goals
 =====